Happiness is a warm puppy. And we aim to maintain that with a quality dog house heater by their side.

 One of the first things you can do to warm up your dog’s home is to raise the floor level.
 That way, your dog’s body will be above the ground and could warm up more rapidly.
 A good option is an elevated pupper bed.

 Next, place the pet home in a protected area away from severe winds, rain, or snow.
 Also, you may want to consider adding a flap door to insulate the house further.

 Another option is a bedding dog heater, as it allows for a rapid and effective warm-up.
 No matter how big your dog is, winters can be brutal.
 So always keep extra water and the best large breed dog food on hand.

-Finally, dog winter coats, like ThinkPet Warm Reversible Dog Coat, are a fantastic option for low temperatures, especially if you have a short-haired pup.
+Finally, dog winter coats, like ThinkPet Warm Reversible Dog Coat on Amazon, are a fantastic option for low temperatures, especially if you have a short-haired pup.

-Final Thoughts: The Best Dog House Heater Should Also Be the Safest
+Final Thoughts: The Top-Notch Dog House Heater Should Also Be the Safest

 No heating unit can compare to the warmth and coziness of sleeping with a dog.
 But some dogs aren’t snuggle buddies and prefer their own space.
 If that’s the case, you need to ensure a comfortable sleeping space for your pet.
 That means excellent insulation, coziness, and a quality heater.

 The Petmate Dog House is an igloo-shaped dog house that makes winters more pleasurable and keeps summertime cool.
 Because of the angled doorway, no weather is strong enough to reach inside.
 The house features raised floors, a roof ventilation system, and antibacterial protection.
 Plus, you can add even more warmth with the igloo dog house heater pads.

 Do you want your dog to experience the coziest winter possible while being safe outside?
 Consider adding a wireless dog fence to your house.
 That way, your dog will wander freely without you worrying about it going too far.

 Are dog house heaters safe?